 Looking down further into the dark chamber I saw a soft, blue glow on the cave wall.
-Does the water really glow that bright that it projects blue light against the wall?
+Can water really glow so bright that it projects blue light against the wall?
 My skepticism cultivated doubts in my head and I imagined that they installed blue lights to enhance the magical atmosphere of the cave.

-We would clamber down the dark path and stop to look at the glow and then go again until we reached the viewing area.
-I could not tell when exactly the epiphany occurred but one moment I was looking suspiciously at the fake blue glow, and then I saw a faint patch of dust floating on…
+We clambered down the dark path and stopped to look at the glow.
+Then continued our descent until we reached the viewing area.
+I can not tell when exactly the epiphany occurred.
+One moment I was looking suspiciously at the fake blue glow, and then I saw a faint patch of dust floating on…

 I was looking in and through the crystal clear water the whole time.
-The blue glow was under the water which acquires a natural brilliance from a cave opening that let the sunlight in.
-The water line is barely perceptible.
+The blue glow was under the water which acquires a natural brilliance from sunlight through the cave opening.
+Without the speck of dust, the water line is barely perceptible.
 It was like staring at one of those 3D puzzle pictures where all you see are incoherent patterns until the image jumps out.
 It plays with your sense of perspective.

 As we descended further the rest of the pool came into view and I stopped in amazement.
 There was no artificial light, this was all natural.
 Like the unique beauty of the sand pools in Lencois Maranhenses, possibly the most beautiful place in the world, this was also a unique beauty that I have never experienced before.